edgiese/blog/posts/2021-05-23-01-another-dialog-on-making-america-christian.md

 **Aaron**:  No, not actually.
-Because, you see, if you think about it, there is not really any difference between the Amish and the Catholics in this matter of aligning the starts.
+Because, you see, if you think about it, there is not really any difference between the Amish and the Catholics in this matter of aligning the stars.

 **Dijon**: Wait, I thought you said one group said align the stars, and the other said to abdicate.